 Anton's teaching is grounded in a genuine sense of generosity.
 It goes far beyond clear guidance in your practice, positive encouragement, and intuitive adjustments.
 More than just a teacher, Anton is a gifted and considerate host, who creates a welcoming environment where his students can deepen their practice, feeling at once pushed and supported.
 His joyful spirit leads you along for the ride.
 He generously shares his feelings & experiences, and orchestrates the flow of the class graciously, often with a beautiful selection of musique.
 Thank you Anton for your time, your smile, your guidance and your precious advice.

-At least a year of consistent Yoga asana practice (2-3 times per week), and a basic understanding of Vinyasa Yoga.
+At least one year of consistent yoga asana practice (2-3 times per week), and a basic understanding of vinyasa yoga.

 A basic familiarity of Ashtanga Vinyasa, Primary Series.
-While you are not required to memorize the entire sequence, you should certainly be familiar with it.
-This is not an Ashtanga training; however, understanding the Ashtanga Vinyasa system will create a strong foundation for you to build on.
+You don’t need to memorize the entire sequence, just be familiar with it.
+This is not an Ashtanga training; however, understanding of Ashtanga will create a strong foundation for you to build on.
 Download a free primary series chart online, or any Ashtanga book will include a chart of the sequence.
-If you live in an area where ‘led’ Ashtanga classes are offered, take a minimum of 5 classes prior to the training.
-If you live in an area where ‘led’ Ashtanga classes are not offered, watch the sequence taught online, and practice along with the video at least 5 times.
-Please write down your experience with these classes – including how the sequence felt in your body, the flow of the sequence, which poses challenged you, and any other feedback.
-Bring these notes to the training – we will collect them from you upon arrival.
+If you live in an area where “led” Ashtanga classes are offered, take at least 5 classes prior to training.
+If you live in an area where ‘led’ Ashtanga classes are not offered, watch the sequence taught online, and practice along at least 5 times.
+Write down your experience with these classes – including how the sequence felt in your body, the flow of the sequence, which poses challenged you, and any other feedback.
+Bring these notes to training – we will collect them upon arrival.

 Ability to communicate in English.

 Like all great things in life, the more you put into this training, the more you’ll get from it.
 That starts before you arrive.
-Below is a list of required reading, as well as a list of optional suggested reading.
+Below is a list of required reading, as well as a list of optional recommended reading.
 Trainees are asked to read the following books prior to arrival at the training, and write a one-page commentary on the first three books listed below.
 No book report is required for the Yoga Anatomy book.
-While specific sections are listed for the Joseph Campbell book, if the reading resonates with you, by all means, read the whole thing!
-Please realize this is not ‘traditional’ reading material for most people, and some of the books might take quite some time to digest.
-Please email finished commentaries (all attached as word docs, in one email, with the subject line: YTT book reports, trainee name) to firstname.lastname@example.org prior to the start of the training.
+Please realize this is not “traditional” reading material for most people, and some of the books might take quite some time to digest.
+Please email finished commentaries (all attached as word docs or google docs, in one email, with the subject line: YTT book reports, trainee name) to [email protected] prior to the start of the training.
 Books are purchased at the trainee’s expense, and can be picked up at a local bookstore or on Amazon.